mahavedalla/mahavedalla/docs/questions/nirodhasamapatti/how-the-cessation-of-perception-and-feeling-is-different-than-the-non-percipient-realm.md

-# How the cessation of perception and feeling is different than the non-percipient realm?
+Question: How the cessation of perception and feeling is different than the non-percipient realm?
 Answer in Brief: -
  Category: Nirodhasamāpatti
 Sutta References: -